-The frize, which ran round the top of the walls of the cell, was full of sculpture in basrelief, designed to occupy the attention of those who were waiting in the vestible and ambulatory of the temple, till the sacred rites commenced.
+The frize, which was carried along the top of the walls of the cell, offered a continuation of sculptures in low relief, and of the most interesting kind.
 This frize being unbroken by triglyphs, had presented much more unity of subject than the detached and insulated groupes on the metopes of the peristyle.
-It represented the whole of the solemn procession during the Panathenaic festival: many of the figures are on horseback; others are just going to mount: some are in chariots; others on foot: oxen, and other victims, are leading to sacrifice; the nymphs called Cannephorae, Skeaphorae &c. are carrying the sacred offerings in baskets and vases; priests, magistrates, warriors, &c. &c. forming altogether a series of most interesting figures, in all the variety of costume, armour, and attitude.
-Some antiquaries, who have examined this frize with minute attention, seem to think it contained portraits of many of the leading characters at Athens, during the Peloponnesian war, particularly of Pericles, Phidias, Socrates, the young Alcibiades, &c.
-The whole frize, which originally was six hundred feet in length, is of Pentelic marble, superior to Parian for bas-reliefs, many large blocks of it are in Lord Elgin's possession.
+It represented the whole of the solemn procession during the Panathenaic festival: many of the figures are on horseback; others are just going to mount: some are in chariots; others on foot: oxen, and other victims, are leading to sacrifice: the nymphs called Canephorae, Skiophorae, &c. are carrying the sacred offerings in baskets and vases; priests, magistrates, warriors, &c. &c. forming altogether a series of most interesting figures, in all the variety of costume, armour, and attitude.
+Some antiquaries, who have examined this frize with minute attention, seem to think it contained portraits of many of the leading characters at Athens, during the Peloponnesian war, particularly of Pericles, Phidias, Socrates, Alcibiades, &c.
+The whole frize, which originally was six hundred feet in length, is of Pentelic marble, from the quarries in the neighbourhood of Athens.

-The tympanum of each of the frontispieces of the Parthenon, was adorned with statues.
-That, over the grand entrance of the temple, contained the mythological history of Minerva's birth from the brain of Jove.
-In the centre of the groupe was seated Jupiter, in all the majesty of his exalted character.
-On his left, were the principal divinities of Olympus, among whom Vulcan came prominently forward, with the axe in his hand which had cleft a passage for the goddess.
+The tympanum over each of the porticoes of the Parthenon, was adorned with statues.
+That, over the grand entrance of the temple from the west, contained the mythological history of Minerva's birth from the brain of Jove.
+In the centre of the groupe was seated Jupiter, in all the majesty of the sovereign of the Gods.
+On his left, were the principal divinities of Olympus; among whom, Vulcan came prominently forward, with the axe in his hand which had cleft a passage for the goddess.
 On the right was Victory, in loose floating robes, holding the horses of the chariot which introduced the new divinity to Olympus.
-When Athens lost her freedom, she shewed her adulation and servility to the Roman power, by adding the statues of Hadrian and Sabina to this groupe of Phidias.
-One of the bombs fired by Morosini, the Venetian, from the opposite hill of the Musaeum, injured many of the figures in this fronton, and the attempt of General Kaenigsmark to take down the figure of Minerva, ruined the whole.
-By purchasing the house of one of the Turkish janissaries, built immediately under and against the columns of the portico, and then: demolishing it in order to excavate, Lord Elgin has had the satisfaction of recovering the greatest part of the statue of Victory, in a drapery which discovers all the fine forms beneath, with exquisite delicacy and taste.
-Lord Elgin, also found there the torso of Jupiter, part of Vulcan, and other fragments.
+When Athens lost her freedom, she shewed her adulation and servility to the Roman power, by adding the statues of Hadrian and Sabina to this groupe from the hand of Phidias.
+One of the bombs fired by Morosini, the Venetian, from the opposite hill of the Musaeum, injured many of the figures in this tympanum, and, the attempt of General Kaenigsmark to take down the figure of Minerva, ruined the whole.
+By purchasing the house of one of the Turkish janisaries, built immediately under and against the columns of the portico, and by demolishing it in order to excavate, Lord Elgin has had the satisfaction of recovering the greatest part of the statue of Victory, in a drapery which discovers the fine form of the figure, with exquisite delicacy and taste.
+Lord Elgin also found there the torsi of Jupiter and Vulcan, together with other fragments.